 The ant colonies have developed a mass intelligence, and constitute a vast communal creature.
 Individual insects are like cells of this body, reasons Davenport.
 Each is an expendable suicide fighter.
 When Davenport wipes out hundreds of thousands of attacking ants with a yellow foam, we see a series of ants dragging a piece of the foam back to their queen, each dying in turn from the poison.
 The queen processes the yellow goop, and then proceeds to pump out yellow, poison resistant ant larvae.
 The adaptation is almost instantaneous.
 The next generation will be that much closer to victory.

-The concept of a communal multi-organism creature, as proposed in Nigel Kneale’s truly seminal Sci-Fi film Quatermass 2.
-The first thing that happens is that all the ant species band together for the common goal of world domination.
+The concept of a communal multi-organism creature was proposed in Nigel Kneale’s truly seminal Sci-Fi film Quatermass 2.
+The first thing that happens here is that all the ant species band together for the common goal of world domination.
 Frankly, this unity makes them immediate winners – mankind with its animosities and divisions is its own worst enemy.
 When Murphy breaks down the ants’ mechanical language, the film harmonizes to a degree with Close Encounters of the Third Kind.
 The key to everything is communication.
-The collective ant intelligence seems to be sensitive too and genuinely curious about humans.
+The collective ant intelligence seems to be sensitive to humans, and genuinely curious about us as well.
 They seem to know that James Lesko there to parlay, not fight.